pipeforce/pipeforce.github.io/docs/tutorials/60_create-data-mapping.md

 ## Intro

-As you should already know, a pipeline in PIPEFORCE is an easy to learn **low code script** which can do many different things for you.
+As you should already know, a pipeline in PIPEFORCE is an easy to learn **low code script**, which can do many different things for you.
 One very important thing is the mapping, conversion and normalization of (JSON) data.

-Lets assume this example: You got an customer data set from the sales system and you need to make sure, that this data set perfectly fits into the structure of the ERP system.
-For this, you need some way of converting the source data from the CRM system to the target format of the ERP system.
+Lets assume this example: You got a customer dataset from the sales system, and you need to make sure, that this data set perfectly fits into the structure of the ERP system.
+For this, you need some way of converting the source data from the CRM system to target format of the ERP system.
 To do so, you can use the data mapping power of a pipeline.

-Lets assume the customer data set from the CRM system looks like this:
+Lets assume the customer dataset from the CRM system looks like this:

 ```json
 {